Luguentz Dort: Oklahoma City Thunder (2019–present)

 After going undrafted in the 2019 NBA draft, Dort signed a two-way contract with the Oklahoma City Thunder.
 He made his NBA debut on December 6, 2019, playing 7 minutes and grabbing one rebound in an overtime win against the Minnesota Timberwolves.
 On January 29, 2020, Dort scored a then career-high 23 points with two rebounds, a steal and a block in a 120–100 win over the Sacramento Kings.
-In the 2020 NBA playoffs, Dort was lauded for his defense on James Harden during a seven game round one loss and for, by at least one measure, being "the highest-effort defensive player in the NBA."
+In the 2020 NBA playoffs, Dort was lauded for his defense on James Harden during a seven-game round one loss and for, by at least one measure, being "the highest-effort defensive player in the NBA."

 On June 24, 2020, the Thunder announced that they had re-signed Dort to a 4-year, $5.4 million contract.
 On April 13, 2021, Dort scored a career-high 42 points in a 106–96 loss to the Utah Jazz, making seven 3-pointers in the process, also a career-high.

-On February 2, 2022, Dort scored a season-high 30 points, including 14 straight for the Thunder to end the game, in a 120–114 overtime win against the Dallas Mavericks.
+On February 2, 2022, Dort scored a season-high 30 points, including 14 straight points for the Thunder to end the game, in a 120–114 overtime win against the Dallas Mavericks.
 On March 8, he underwent season-ending surgery to address a labrum tear in his left shoulder.

 On July 6, 2022, after he had his team option declined, Dort re-signed with the Thunder on a five-year, $87.5 million contract.

+On November 3, 2023, Dort led the Thunder in scoring with 29 points while making all six of his three-point attempts, during a 141–139 loss to the Golden State Warriors.

+On June 22, 2025, Lu Dort captured his first NBA title as the Oklahoma City Thunder edged out the Indiana Pacers in the Game 7 of the Finals.
+Dort played a pivotal role in the victory, playing 35 minutes and making 9 points in the championship-clinching performance.

 National team career

 On May 24, 2022, Dort agreed to a three-year commitment to play with the Canadian senior men's national team.
+He was named to Canada's roster for the 2024 Summer Olympics in Paris.